React Native has become one of the most popular frameworks, and also the easiest to learn, to build elegant world-class mobile applications.

 This post will walk you through adding a dropdown list to your React Native project, and the final output of this post will look like something similar to the following

-The three steps adding a drop down will be as simple as:
+The three steps of adding a drop-down will be as simple as:

 - First step: Add the React Native drop down node package using NPM

 - Second step: Import the react-native-material-dropdown into your component

 - Third step: Implementing the code that will render the drop-down